capj05/PythonArchTesting/docs/overview.md

 ## Supported Checks

-The current public marker surface from `src.rules` is:
+The current public marker surface from `pythonarchtesting.rules` is:

 - `required_entity_signature`: require a compatible function or method signature